 Practical AI Ethics

-We train our learners to be market ready.
+We train our learners to be market-ready.
 100% of our graduates have been hired.
-This is why:
+Here's why:

 Human resource specialist led mock interview

 “Turing College prepares data scientists who not only excel in theory but also possess real-world skills.”

 We have a strict 2 part application process which requires you to first complete a technical challenge & then pass an interview.

 Have active coding experience in a general-purpose programming language (e.g., C++, Java, Python)

 Can dedicate at least 15 hours per week

 Aiming to build skills to become a great Data scientist, Machine learning engineer, Data analyst, Decision scientist, or AI engineer